VanAdcox/Vektor/README.md

 Todo
 + Currently the dot is filled in white for in/out directions, wouldnt look nice on all pages
++ anchor takes in and out as valid & crashes
 + ~~The offset for forces is broken~~
 + ~~Correct the toml~~
 + Look at symbols for directions(?)